kparc/kcc/README.md

-And that gives a selection of fundamental algorithms, data structures, techniques and primitives that withstood the test of decades of production use in some of the world's most demanding data processing environments, where inefficiency directly translates into loss of revenue.
+And that gives a selection of fundamental algorithms, data structures, techniques and primitives that withstood the test of decades of production use in some of the world's most demanding data processing environments.
 The inner components of the system are polished to fit together and complement each other to deliver top performance.
 It is also not uncommon for k newcomers to experience shock when they first see how much can be done with a few precise keystrokes, and how fast.

 All of k programming takes place in **REPL**, an idea that is actually much older than many seem to think.
 It has been around for at least half a century,